 New York Surgical Error Attorneys

-If you understand the pain and frustration of this experience, the attorneys at Oshman & Mirisola offer our deepest apologies.
+If you understand the pain and frustration of this experience, the attorneys at The Oshman Firm offer our deepest apologies.

 We have seen firsthand how difficult and challenging this time can be, as we have come alongside many like yourself over the years.
 Know that you are not to blame for what has happened.